benlee20182018/SimpleDELAY/README.md

 ### Tempo Sync:

 Configures the plug-in to synchronize to the MIDI clock.
-User can select from a set of timing divisions.
+User can select from a set of time divisions.

 ### Reset Delay Settings: